vardhan-cr/mojo/README.md

 use_goma = true
 ```

-After you close the editor, the "gn args" command will automatically run "gn gen out/Debug" again.
+After you close the editor, the `gn args` command will automatically run `gn gen
+out/Debug`` again.

 Now you can dramatically increase the number of parallel tasks:
 ```